rpl-cmu/leo/README.md

 LEO: Learning energy based models in graph optimization
 ===================================================

-This repository contains the source code of the paper [LEO: Learning energy-based models in graph optimization]().
+This repository contains the source code of the paper [LEO: Learning Energy-based Models in Factor Graph optimization](https://arxiv.org/abs/2108.02274).

 # Content